 The Old Town will most likely be the first part of your Bucharest visit.
-Conserving some of the oldest monuments in the capital, but also lively streets packed with many restaurants and bars, this otherwise small part of Bucharest is one of its most vibrant stops and a must of any visit.
-Major attractions include the 19th century Manuc Inn, the oldest church in the city and the oldest residence of medieval princes, the 18th century Stavropoleos Monastery and old merchant streets.
+Preserving some of the oldest monuments in the capital, but also lively streets packed with many restaurants and bars, this otherwise small part of Bucharest is one of its most vibrant areas and a must of any visit.
+Major attractions include the 19th-century Manuc Inn, the oldest church in the city and the oldest residence of medieval princes, the 18th-century Stavropoleos Monastery and old merchant streets.

 Visit the Village Museum

 The Village Museum displays a complex collection of over 53,000 traditional objects in the open-air section and its interior spaces.
-The permanent exhibition features 346 monuments, including hundreds years old wooden churches, traditional houses and installations, all brought to the museum from different corners of the country.
-Located in Bucharest’s largest park, Herastrau, this is one of the most important cultural attractions of the capital and one of the top museums in Romania
+The permanent exhibition features over 300 monuments, including hundreds of years old wooden churches, traditional houses, and installations, all brought to the museum from different corners of the country.
+Located in Bucharest’s largest park, Herastrau, this is one of the most important cultural attractions of the capital and one of the top open-air museums in Romania.

 A tour of the museum is a unique opportunity to get to know a fundamental part of Romania’s cultural heritage without stepping out of Bucharest.
 Don’t miss it!